dsoprea/ApnsPlistCsr/README.md

 4. Convert the PEM-formatted client CSR to a DER-formatted CSR, and base64- encode it to 64-byte rows.

-5. Sign a SHA1 hash of the DER-formatted client CSR with the vendor PEM- formatted private key to produce a binary digest/signature.
+5. Sign a SHA1 hash of the DER-formatted client CSR with the vendor PEM-formatted private key to produce a binary digest/signature.
 Base64-encode this to 64-byte rows.

 6. Compile a CA chain by concatenating the following PEM-certificates (with the